nasimtorx-code/TorX-Browser-Privacy-Policy/README.md

 We may update our Privacy Policy from time to time.
 We recommend you review this page periodically for any changes.

 8. Contact Us
-If you have any questions, please contact us at: [আপনার ইমেইল এখানে লিখুন]
+If you have any questions, please contact us at: [princenasimx@gmail.com]